 - Cloned the root repo a second time and got all sub repos.

-#6 Updated by Jasper van Zuijlen almost 3 years ago
+#6 Updated by Jasper van Zuijlen over 3 years ago

 We, too, run into this problem.
 Here is how we use it.

 Our Rhodecode installation does not allow for anonymous access and the default user rights are 'none'.
 There are a lot of small separate teams and we don't want to bother the users with repos they do not need.
 We chose a forking workflow meaning that every developer has his own fork.
 To get changes back into the central repository a user has to create a pull request.
 This process of forking, reviewing and merging works very comfortably because of the full rhodecode integration.
 Superb.